dodevops/confluence-boilerplates/README.md

 ## Installation

-Download the latest release jar and install it using the universal plugin manager.
+Download the obr-file from the latest release and install it using the universal plugin manager.

 ## Configuration